 About Karla Cisneros

 Karla Cisneros is dedicated to serving her constituents as the City of Houston’s District H City Council Member, representing historic neighborhoods to the north and to the east of downtown Houston.
-In addition to chairing the City Council Economic Development Subcommittee on Education, she also is the Vice Chair of the City Council Transportation, Technology and Infrastructure Committee.
+Council Member Cisneros also chairs the City Council Childhood & Youth Committee.

 A Houston resident since 1980, Karla Cisneros has spent her adult life improving and increasing opportunities for young people.
 Karla graduated from the University of Virginia and then later earned a Master’s Degree from Rice University.
 She served for six years on the HISD Board of Education, including serving as Board President, before returning to school to become a certified elementary school teacher through the University of Houston-Downtown.